tarxvftech/pim17/README.md

 Forks of piM17 are expected and encouraged. piM17 is intended to be a solid base of tools and sane configuration to build the right thing.

+## TODO
+* show how to start, restart services (the service files already exist!)
+* add cronjob and instructions for m17hostsupdate

 ## Values
 Standardization, common tooling, up to date software.